| 1. |

 insurance quote.

-flooded basements - in some cases for the first time in memory.
-While your home
+basements - in some cases for the first time in memory.
+While your home insurance

-insurance will not cover the damage caused flooding due to rainstorms it is
+will not cover the damage caused flooding due to rainstorms it is worth looking

-worth looking at some steps you can take to help waterproof your basement.
+at some steps you can take to help waterproof your basement.
+These steps include

 how to keep your basement dry